aminrj/aminrj.github.io/_posts/2025-03-05-deploy-production-ready-kubernetes-cluster-with-microk8s.md

 There are plenty of documentation on the Microk8s website to help with that.
 So, to continue, you will need a fresh Microk8s with default configuration.

-## 1. Setting-up the stage with Terraform
+## 1. Setting up the stage with Terraform

 Configure Terraform to target our cluster.